Last modified: May 13, 2024

 np.array((5, 6, 7, 8))

-converts a Python tuple to a NumPy array.- The
+converts a Python tuple into a NumPy array, preserving the order and elements.- The

 type()